 Washington State’s Shoreline Management Act (SMA) requires jurisdictions that contain “shorelines of the state” within their boundaries to periodically update their Shoreline Master Programs (SMPs).
 The City of Longview adopted the “Shoreline Management Master Program for Cowlitz County, Washington 1977.”
 The shoreline master program has not received a major update since that initial 1977 date.
 The current program must be updated to be consistent with Washington State Department of Ecology’s Shoreline Master Program Guidelines.
-This will involve a participation process with the public, local and state agencies, and affected tribes.
-Longview must complete its SMP Update by July 2014.
+This involves a participation process with the public, local and state agencies, and affected tribes.
+Longview must complete its SMP Update by July 2015.
+The City’s draft Shoreline Master Program is now ready for public review.

 Longview’s updated SMP will be used as a planning document that will set policy and regulation for the City’s shoreline areas, including adjacent upland areas within 200 feet of designated shorelines and associated wetlands and floodplain areas.